 Congestion and runny nose

-Congestion or a runny or stuffy nose can be a common symptom of ED drugs.
-In most cases, these side effects go away on their own.
-Talk to your doctor if they persist.
+Congestion or a runny or stuffy nose can be a common symptom of ED medications.
+In most cases, these side effects go away without treatment.
+Talk with your doctor if they persist.

-Minor side effects are common when taking medication for ED.
-Still, there are a few side effects that aren’t as common.
-These can even be downright dangerous.
-Severe side effects of ED drugs can include:
+Minor side effects are common when taking ED medication.
+Still, there are a few side effects that aren’t as common, and some can even be dangerous.
+Severe side effects of ED medications can include:

 - priapism (erections that last longer than 4 hours)